 Mackenzie County is divided into ten electoral areas called wards.
 Each ward has a Councillor that has been elected by citizens within his/her ward boundaries.
 Each Council member serves a four-year term.
 The elected Council then elects a Reeve and Deputy Reeve from within, on an annual basis.

-The candidate information guide contains information on pertinent legislation, elected official positions, candidate eligibility, nomination procedures, campaigning, and voting procedures.
+The 2021 Candidate Information Guide contains information on pertinent legislation, elected official positions, candidate eligibility, nomination procedures, campaigning, and voting procedures.
 This information is not a replacement for consulting the actual legislation or obtaining legal advice.
-There may be severe penalties, including fines and disqualification from elected office, if you are found to be in breach of any provisions.
+There may be severe penalties, including fines and disqualification from elected office if you are found to be in breach of any provisions.

 Click here to access the notice of nomination day which includes the time and location for the submission of nomination forms.

 Nomination Eligibility - You are eligible for nomination if you meet ALL of the following criteria:

 - you are eligible to vote in this election

 - you are a resident of Mackenzie County AND the Ward, for six consecutive months immediately preceding Nomination Day

 - you are not otherwise ineligible or disqualified